TABLE OF CONTENTS

 - Collecting debts effectively

-In contrast, a decrease in accounts receivable turnover ratio indicates:
+In contrast, a low accounts receivable turnover ratio can indicate the following:

 - Slow debt repayments